cloudmesh-community/book/chapters/pi/initial-setup.md

 Naturally we need a useful editor.
-We have made good experience with emacs as it supports a variety of different formats and is also available for OSX and Windows.
+We have made good experience with emacs as it supports a variety of different formats and is also available for macOS and Windows.

 You can install it with